 Thank you so much for your time.
 I look forward to seeing more of your work at the upcoming Putnam CT Fine Arts and Crafts Festival, June 21 & 22 at the Putnam Municipal Complex in Putnam, CT.
 Readers can check out your website for additional events.
 Word of the day STEM: education for children integrating science, technology, engineering, and math into early learning.
 Monochrome: a photograph or picture developed or executed in black and white or in varying tones of only one color.
-[Oxford Languages] the writ- About Cynthia Saari (Woodstock) is a nationally recognized flamework glass artist.
+[Oxford Languages] writthe About Cynthia Saari er: (Woodstock) is a nationally recognized flamework glass artist.
 She has exhibited her work & taught for over 20 years; her glass beads have been included in numerous publications & invitationals.
 Significant projects include costume work for the Santa Fe Opera, and flamework demonstrator at the Peabody Essex Museum.
 Cynthia offers talks & workshops in the Quiet Corner; she is an adjunct professor of art at a local college.
-Introducing the Acorn Catalog App
+Have a great week, and we hope to see you at the Library!